dreamworkerln/m3u8gen/README.md

 ```
 ./stop.sh
 ```
-5. Optionally configure and install systemd module from systemd/
+5. Optionally configure and install systemd module from systemd - need to move to docker restart policies

 ## Howto use